peirce-lang/snf-peirce/README.md

 WHEN.released BETWEEN "1955" AND "1965"            range (inclusive)
-WHAT.title CONTAINS "Blue"                         substring WHO.artist PREFIX "Miles"                          starts with NOT WHERE.office = "Seattle"                       negation WHO.artist = "Miles Davis" AND WHEN.released = "1959"    AND (intersection)
+WHAT.title CONTAINS "Blue"                         substring WHO.artist PREFIX "Miles"                          starts with WHAT.color ONLY "Red"                              exclusivity (no other value exists) NOT WHERE.office = "Seattle"                       negation WHO.artist = "Miles Davis" AND WHEN.released = "1959"    AND (intersection)
 WHO.artist = "Miles Davis" OR WHO.artist = "Coltrane"    OR (union)